Sergei holding a framed photograph of a new car

 Buying a car

-Car loans include personal loans, which are unsecured, or hire purchase and personal contract purchase loans, which are secured against the vehicle you’re buying.
+There are different ways to finance buying a car.
+You could look at personal loans, which are unsecured.
+Or there are hire purchase and personal contract purchase loans, which are secured against the vehicle you’re buying.

 Home improvements